-Anyone who has their eyes open can see that the video game industry has really come a long way in the last twenty years.
+Anyone who has their eyes open can see that the video game industry has really come a long way in the last twenty years – and will surely only continue to get better.
 Think about it; we’ve gone from PacMan and Duck Hunt on the massive video game machines to playing INSIDE the game itself with PS4 VR!
 That’s a long way to have grown and evolved over the years, and it’s come with a huge influx of jobs and opportunities in the gaming arena.
 There’s a stigma surrounding gamers that they are just grown-ups who never, well, grew up.
 However, a player knows the ins and outs of how a game should work, and the new generations of gamers are turning their passion into something constructive.

 Some people are choosing to design their own games, where others are creating platforms on which games can sit and be safely played.
 Children who grow up loving video games often go into a career in the industry, and they’re a big part of the evolution of the sector.
 There are hundreds of jobs in the gaming industry, from cybersecurity careers to ensuring that games meet security compliance lists to design careers where people are making it their mission to create relatable characters.
 Knowing you can choose a degree that will lead you into a career in gaming should open some doors for you.
 If you’re a gaming guru and you’re trying to choose what to do with your life, why not take the opportunity to make your passion something that you pursue?